minimaxir/reactionrnn/README.md

 [('angry', 0.8667), ('wow', 0.1333), ('love', 0.0), ('haha', 0.0), ('sad', 0.0)]
 ```

-As a bonus, the model can encode text as a 256D vector (incorporating context of grammar/caps/punc/emoji) which can then be fed into other machine learning/deep learning models.
+As a bonus, the model can encode text as a 256D vector (incorporating grammar/caps/length/punc/emoji) which can then be fed into other machine learning/deep learning models.

 ```
 > react.encode("DYING. 😄")
 [ 0.0411452   0.87985831  0.31406021, ...]
 ```

-Did I mention that reactionnn is also available as an R package?
+Did I mention that reactionnn is also available as an R package with feature parity?

 ```
 library(reactionrnn)